-The story is set in Rome: Rufus wanders through the city, visiting the Forum Romanum, the Pantheon and of course, the Circus Maximus, where gladiators fight their battles.
+Rufus is a Roman boy who likes to be muddy.
+Covered in mud Rufus wanders through the city, visiting the Forum Romanum, the Pantheon and of course, the Circus Maximus, where gladiators fight their battles.
 The one place he avoids at all costs is the baths, because cleaning himself... that's not his cup of tea.
-Hence the title: Rufus covered in mud.

 For "Rufus Lutulentus" quizes, games and vocabulary practice can be found on quizlet (in Latin and in English): https://quizlet.com/STORYLABSlanguage/folders/rufus-lutulentus-level-1-read-to-learn-latin/sets

 Would you like to order a set of 20 of more copies* for your class?
 We will give you a 10% discount (for 20 or more copies of the same title).
 Please, order the novels via e-mail.
 Due to relatively small stock numbers, please allow 2-3 weeks for your order.

 *All books and novels are copyright protected, which means that copying this book for use in your classroom is not permitted.